 Buy a Safety Harness with Your Training Program!

-According to OSHA, falls from aerial lifts and scissor lifts are the top causes of deaths in worksites.
-That is why OSHA has created their Fall Protection program and has made it a requirement among all aerial lift operators.
-Proper Fall Protection includes special training to recognize, avoid, and prevent fall hazards, as well as certain tools operators use to prevent fatal falls.
+According to the U.S. Occupational Safety & Health Administration (OSHA), falls from aerial lifts and scissor lifts are the top causes of deaths in worksites.
+That is why OSHA has created its Fall Protection program and has made it a requirement among all aerial lift operators.
+Proper Fall Protection includes specialized training to recognize, avoid, and prevent fall hazards, as well as specific tools operators use to prevent fatal falls.
 A fall protection harness and lanyard are among the tools that are used for fall prevention which fall under the category of Fall Arrest systems.
 While training is used as a preventative measure, fall protection equipment is used to protect the worker should a fall occur.

 The truth of the matter is that accidents happen, even when trained workers are present.
-That’s why it’s essential, and required by OSHA, to employ quality fall protection equipment like harnesses and lanyards in your jobsite to protect workers from serious injuries and death from falls.
+That’s why it’s essential and required by OSHA, to employ quality fall protection equipment like harnesses and lanyards in your job site to protect workers from severe injuries and death from falls.
+All safety training, including OSHA fall protection harness instruction and evaluation, is the employer’s responsibility.

 The 4 Components of Fall Protection